 Require students to develop a product or activity that can be observed, rated, and reflected upon

 Require students to reflect on their learning activities and products by providing answers to Career Connect reflection statements and documenting their learning experiences in their ePortfolios

-We will identify which program components can be easily integrated into your UNT class or activity, which components are difficult to integrate, and a plan for adding more program components in future semesters.
+We will identify which program components can be easily integrated into your UNT class or activity, which components are difficult to integrate, and consult on a plan for adding more program components in future semesters.
 At a minimum, offering students an opportunity to work within the ePortfolio is a straightforward way to start the process of connecting.
 The ideal, however, arises when faculty and staff participate by developing a Connect Activity that incorporates all of the program components, including a mutually beneficial community partnership.